Mani2OO5/Media_Editor_AI_Assistant/README.md

 # 🎬 FFmpeg Prompt Editor

+⚠️ Project Status: Under Development / Not Stable
+This project currently contains known bugs and may not work correctly.
+It is under active development.

 A simple program that lets you edit your videos and audios (or literally any file you can edit with **FFmpeg**) just by typing a prompt. 🪄

 It uses **Ollama** together with the **llama3.2** language model to understand your prompt, turn it into an FFmpeg configuration, and then automatically executes it — and your file gets edited. ✂️